 About the time she was filming her movie Australia, Nicole said: “Seven babies were conceived out of this film and only one was a boy.
 There is something up there in the Kununurra water because we all went swimming in the waterfalls, so we can call it the fertility waters now.”

-Nicole and Keith struggled to conceive again after having their daughter Sunday.
+Nicole and Keith struggled to conceive again after having their first daughter.
 After failed IVF treatment, the couple were advised to follow the surrogacy route.

 Nicole Kidman’s Surrogate

 Nicole’s decision to opt for a surrogate to carry her fourth child may have been influenced by her age.
-She was 43 years old at this point and IVF over the age of 40 is known to have a decreased chance of being successful, when a woman’s own eggs are used.
+She was 43 years old at this point.
+While carrying becomes riskier as you age, it is actually the eggs that make conception in older age more difficult.
+IVF over the age of 40 has rather low chances of being successful, when a woman’s own eggs are used.

-However, the Oscar winner has confirmed that her own eggs were used in the process.
+However, luckily for Kidman, she was able to conceive with her own eggs once again.
+The Oscar winner has confirmed that her own eggs were used in the process.

 Speaking to BBC Radio 4’s Woman’s Hour Nicole said: “I’m one of the few people in the world who has experienced so many different forms of (motherhood).